cbernet/heppy/README.md

 **ROOT 5, with pyroot support**

 Note that you need to ensure that ROOT was compiled with the same version of python as the one in your PATH.

+To check that, do the following:

+    python
+	import ROOT

+Any error message needs to be taken care of before going further.

 Environment
 -----------
+Put the heppy package in a directory that is in your PYTHONPATH For example, you can do:

+	export PYTHONPATH=$PWD/..:$PYTHONPATH

+Check that you can now import heppy:

+    python
+	import heppy

-From this directory, run the initialization script:
+From this directory, run the initialization script, which makes a few executable scripts available to you:

 	source init.sh